9 Bills You Should Never Put on Autopay

 If you prefer reading the news over watching it, subscribing to a print or digital edition of a newspaper puts the latest headlines at your fingertips.

 Some newspapers give subscribers the option of automatic payments.
-This isn't a bad deal if you read your subscription.
-But, of course, life can become hectic at a moment's notice.
-And if you get busy and pile the newspapers in the corner without reading them, you'll waste money paying for a subscription you don't use.
+This isn’t a bad deal if you regularly read your newspaper.
+But if you get busy and pile the newspapers in the corner without reading them, you’ll waste money paying for a subscription you don’t use.

 On the other hand, if you schedule one-time payments every month, you’re more likely to cancel the subscription once you’re no longer benefiting from the service.

-If you have subscriptions or services that renew once a year, don't set up automatic payments for these expenses.
-Even if you're an organized person with an outstanding memory and a knack for writing everything on the calendar, annual expenses can catch you off guard.
-Since you don't think about these bills on a regular basis, you might fail to remember the next due date, especially if you don't receive a reminder.
+If you have subscriptions or services that renew once a year, like a membership with Amazon Prime or Costco, don’t set up automatic payments for these expenses.
+Even if you’re an organized person with an outstanding memory and a knack for writing everything on the calendar, annual expenses can catch you off guard.
+Since you don’t think about these bills on a regular basis, you might not remember the next due date, especially if you don’t receive a reminder.

 When annual subscriptions auto-renew, you give the company or retailer permission to automatically charge your credit card or draft funds from your bank account on the next payment due date.
 If you don’t prepare for this expense, the company could draft your bank account when you don’t have enough funds in the account and cause an overdraft fee.